You've Lost That Lovin' Feelin': Background

-In 1979, English blues singer Long John Baldry recorded a cover version of "You've Lost That Loving Feeling as a duet with Kathi McDonald for his album Baldry's Out, the Jimmy Horowitz-produced disc which was Baldry's first recording in his newly adopted homeland of Canada.
+In 1979, British-Canadian blues singer Long John Baldry recorded a cover version of "You've Lost That Loving Feeling as a duet with American singer Kathi McDonald for his album Baldry's Out, the Jimmy Horowitz-produced disc which was Baldry's first recording in his newly adopted homeland of Canada.
 In this version, Kathi McDonald sang the latter half of the first verse using the part from the second verse ("It makes me just feel like crying ..."), inverting the usual order.

-Released as a single, Baldry's "You've Lost That Lovin' Feelin charted at No. 45 on the Canadian RPM singles chart, and spilled over into the US Billboard Hot 100 chart at No. 89.
+Released as a single that summer, Baldry's "You've Lost That Lovin' Feelin charted at No. 45 on the Canadian RPM singles chart, and spilled over into the US Billboard Hot 100 chart at No. 89.
 The single also reached No. 2 in Australia in 1980.
 Bill Medley of the Righteous Brothers told Baldry that he liked their remake of the song better than his own.
 Baldry had first recorded the song – as "You've Lost That Lovin' Feelin – for his 1966 album Looking at Long John.
 The Baldry/McDonald duet version of "You've Lost That Loving Feeling" also reached No. 37 in New Zealand.